 In six months, the narrator hasn't slept.
-His job as a product recall specialist for a car company doesn't help his insomnia since he must travel often, experiencing bouts of jet lag besides the everyday stress of his position, admiring the 'tiny life' of self-serving soap and shampoo at every location.
-If he can't sleep, he surfs the channels or browses through Ikea catalogs purchasing the next piece of decor to add to his apartment; a self-proclaimed slave of consumerism.
+His job as a traveling product recall specialist for a car company doesn't help his insomnia since he must travel often, experiencing bouts of jet lag in addition to the everyday stress of his position, admiring the 'tiny life' of single-serving soap and shampoo at every location.
+If he can't sleep, he surfs the channels or browses through Ikea catalogs purchasing the next piece of decor to add to his apartment; he's a self-proclaimed slave of consumerism.
 He goes to his doctor seeking help, but all the doctor can do is suggest that he visit a support group for testicular cancer to see real pain.
 There, the narrator meets Robert 'Bob' Paulson (Meat Loaf

-), the 'big moosie', who suffers from an extreme case of gynecomastia due to his hormone treatment after his balls were removed.
-Stuck between Bob's enormous chest, the narrator finally finds peace and bursts into tears.
+), the 'big moosie' and an ex-bodybuilder and steroid user who suffers from an extreme case of gynecomastia due to hormone treatment after his testicles were removed.
+Stuck between Bob's enormous breasts, the narrator finally finds peace and bursts into tears.
 The emotional release allows him to sleep and he subsequently becomes addicted to support groups, mapping out his week attending different meetings and feigning illness.
 However, the appearance of a woman named Marla Singer (Helena Bonham Carter

 ) with knowledge about substandard practice and negotiates to work from home with increased pay to keep his mouth shut.
 When his boss objects and calls security, the narrator begins to beat himself up severely so that, by the time security arrives, they are led to believe that the narrator's boss did that to him.

 Tyler eventually assigns homework to his recruits and preaches to them about the detriments of consumerism and relying on society and authority figures.
 He proposes to revert back to the time where a man's worth depended on the sweat on his back and where he only used what he needed.
-This philosophy evolves into what Tyler calls 'Project Mayhem' where the fighting in basements turns into mischevious acts of vandalism and destruction.
+This philosophy evolves into what Tyler calls 'Project Mayhem,' and the fighting in basements turns into mischievous acts of vandalism and destruction.
 Their actions do not go unnoticed, but Tyler manages to show the lead investigator that the very people he's hunting are those that they depend on; waiters, bus drivers, sewer engineers, and more.
-The dilapidated home where Tyler and the narrator live turns into Mayhem central where each new recruit is put through a rigorous initiation period and trained and where the latest plans are hatched.
+The dilapidated house where Tyler and the narrator live turns into Mayhem central, where each new recruit is put through a rigorous period of initiation and training and where the latest plans are hatched.
 While Project Mayhem grows, the narrator begins to feel more and more distant from Tyler and jealousy sets in, making him go so far as to beat up and disfigure one recruit (Jared Leto

 Seeing 'Tyler's' wounds, the Mayhem members leave Marla alone with him to fetch some medical supplies.
 'Tyler' stands with Marla and tells her that everything's going to be fine as the first detonation ignites the building in front of them.
 The others on the block soon follow suit and 'Tyler' takes Marla's hand in his as the buildings collapse and the film reel ends.